hhubert14/Chess-Website/README.md

   - make sure user must respond to checks
   - implement checkmate screen
 - Add documentations for openings
-- Limit users to make specific moves for different openings
+- Limit users to make specific moves for different openings (Daedalus)
 - Add chess engine (Stockfish) with real-time analysis to board
 - Create analysis board so users can explore openings on their own